-The tax provision of the Group was higher than last year mainly due to improved performance of the resort subsidiary.
-The previous year's provision for income tax was reduced by the benefit from deferred income tax of the parent company attributable to unrealized loss from decline in market value of FVPL investments.
+The tax provision of the Group was higher than last year mainly due to deferred income tax of the parent company related to unrealized gain on increase in market value of its FVPL investments.
+The previous year's credit balance of provision for income can be attributed to the Parent Company's unrealized loss from decline in market value of FVPL investments.